mfkp/gassy/README.md

     dest: test/compiled
 ```

-You can have as many watched directories as you like *(the sky is the limit)*
+You can have as many watched directories as you like *(the sky is the limit)*.

 ### RUNNING GASSY
 After compiling, running gassy is as simple as